University of Wisconsin–Madison

 Yes!
 Families will receive $50 for participating in the study, and your child will get a small toy (valued $15 or less).

 Yes!
-You will also receive a brief clinical summary of your child’s performance on all standardized assessments after the session.
-If your child scores below normal limits on any of our assessments, you will also receive recommendations and referral sources.
+You will receive a brief clinical summary of your child’s performance on all standardized assessments after the session.

 Yes.
 Our testing rooms are fully wheelchair accessible, and we routinely accommodate medical equipment and extra caregivers in our testing space.